A Distributed Scheme for Voltage and Frequency Control and Power Sharing in Inverter Based Microgrids: Secondary Control Scheme

-If $V^*_{oD,j}=V^*_{oD,k}$, which is a property that approximately holds since the voltage does not vary much compared to its nominal value \cite{yemimo2020, pogaku2007}, the active power is proportionally shared among the inverters according to the ratio ${k_{pk}}/{k_{pj}}$.
-The values of $k_{p,j}$ are chosen inversely \ic{proportional} to the rating of the inverters, where those with high ratings take small values and vice versa. \end{rmk}
+If $v^*_{oD,j}=v^*_{oD,k}$, which is a property that approximately holds since the voltage\footnote{\yrr{In our analysis we have taken the line resistances into account which would cause voltage drop.
+Nonetheless, the design and implementation of our voltage control mechanism in each inverter helps to keep the voltage deviations generally small.
+We have demonstrated this in Fig. \ref{figs}(e) where in the simulation sizable line impedance parameters are used and our voltage control policy is implemented in each inverter.}} does not vary much compared to its nominal value \cite{yemimo2020, pogaku2007}, the active power is proportionally shared among the inverters according to the ratio ${k_{pk}}/{k_{pj}}$.
+The values of $k_{p,j}$ are chosen inversely {proportional} to the rating of the inverters, where those with high ratings take small values and vice versa.